wanderview/FxStumbler/README.md

     rm stumbler.zip && zip -r stumbler.zip index.html js locales manifest.webapp style

+Or just `make all`

+## Usage

+### Main actions

+ - *Push infos*: get current location, cell and Wifi informations and perform the action selected in the options (default is to push to the Web service);
+ - *Start Monitoring*: perform the above action every time location or mobile cell information change;
+ - *Get my position* query the Web service to get current position according to mobile cells and wifi networks nearby;
+ - *Clear log*: clear the log window;

+### Storage options

+Collected information can by stored in a local database and sent to the server later.
+You can display the full content of the database (warning, a huge JSON array), send it or clear all records.

+### Options

+ - *Geoloc*: how to get current location: GPS or by using another app;
+ - *Action*: send data immediately, store them in local database or do nothing;
+ - *Username*: if you want your name in the [hall of fame](https://location.services.mozilla.com/leaders);
+ - *High accuracy, timeout and maximum age*: finetune [geolocation options](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions);
+ - *Log level*: verbosity of logs;

 ## Troubleshooting GeoLocation

 On my Keon, geolocation seems very inaccurate.
-So I added the ability to select current location on a card with a custom Web Activity.
+So I added the ability to select current location on a map with a custom Web Activity.
 To use it, you need to install another application which implements `clochix.geoloc` Web Activity (see my [hereIam](https://github.com/clochix/hereIam) application) and check the "Ask" radio button.
 In this mode, monitoring of position changes is currently disabled;